2007 Batna bombing: The bombing

-The suicide bomber was among the crowd awaiting outside the Al-Atik mosque the arrival of President Bouteflika when his device, a "plastic bag containing the explosive" and his "agitated" manner was noticed 45 minutes prior to the Presidents arrival.
+The suicide bomber was among the crowd awaiting outside the Al-Atik mosque the arrival of President Bouteflika when his device, a "plastic bag containing the explosive" and his "agitated" manner was noticed 45 minutes prior to the Bouteflika's arrival.
 This forced the bomber, a "man aged 30 to 35" to detonate his device prematurely as police approached him.
 However it is unknown whether the bomber himself escaped the blast, however interior minister Noureddine Yazid was quoted by the Algerian news agency APS as stating that the bomber had escaped through a security cordon.

 Aftermath and reactions

-On 8 September, the Algerian Islamic Salvation Front was reported to have condemned the attacks, joining President Bouteflika in calling the perpetrators "criminals".
+On 8 September, the Algerian Islamic Salvation Front was reported to have condemned the attacks, joining Bouteflika in calling the perpetrators "criminals".
 While there was no immediate claim of responsibility, the Algerian president cited Islamic militants as the perpetrators.
 APS also quoted the President as stating that "Terrorist acts have absolutely nothing in common with the noble values of Islam", he also visited the surviving wounded at nearby hospitals.
-On 9 September 2007 Al Qaeda's north Africa wing stated that it was responsible for the attack, as well as a previous bombing 48 hours earlier.
-On a website, Al Qaeda stated "We reiterate that the majority of those killed in this operation were from the police and security forces ... and that our brother did not target innocent people as reported by the media," of both attacks, the group said they were carried out "in defense of Islam and the Islamic nation."
+On 9 September 2007, al-Qaeda in the Islamic Maghreb stated that it was responsible for the attack, as well as a previous bombing 48 hours earlier.
+On a website, al-Qaeda stated "We reiterate that the majority of those killed in this operation were from the police and security forces ... and that our brother did not target innocent people as reported by the media," of both attacks, the group said they were carried out "in defense of Islam and the Islamic nation."

 The governments of both Algeria and the United States warned citizens to avoid overland travel between Algerian cities, and for foreign tourists to remain in secure hotels.